marick/crit19/test/support/http_params/README.md

-In this example, three new horses named "Jake", "Bouncer", and "Galazy" are being entered into service starting today, with an end date a few months from now. `VM.BulkAnimal` describes that form:
+In this example, three new horses named "Jake", "Bouncer", and "Galaxy" are being entered into service starting today, with an end date a few months from now. `VM.BulkAnimal` describes that form:

 ```elixir